pkarsy/rfboot/help/Installation.md

 > rftool addport
 ```
 and insert the usb2rf module. rftool detects it and saves the Serial port device
 to "~/.usb2rf" file.
-Note that if you omit this step, rftool will not be able to use this module, for code upload.
+Note that **if you omit this step, rftool will not be able to use this module, for code upload.**

 Note: Sometimes the module is detected as "/dev/ttyUSB0".
 Another time as "/dev/ttyUSB1", and so
 on. rftool instead searches the "/dev/serial/by-id" directory and always finds the correct usb2rf module.
-You can have more than one usb2rf devices and rftool will use the first one connected.
+You can have more than one usb2rf devices and rftool will use the first one referenced in "~/.usb2rf"

 ### Burn the appropriate firmware to usb2rf